 - Pocket joinery – such as Kreg joinery tools where holes are pre-drilled to toe-nail fasteners in.
 This is stronger than just screwing into the end grain, and the advantage is that it can be hidden.
 Pocket joinery is pretty fast and secure, but you have to have special tools to do it correctly.

 However, the other example of making a tabletop out of several boards glued with the grain can be stronger than the wood itself if proper clamping pressure is applied.

 Another type of wood joint that falls into this category is the miter joint.
 Let’s use that picture frame again.
 Instead of just pushing one straight board against another, if you were to cut the two ends at a 45-degree angle, that’s a miter joint.
 The advantage is that it provides a bit more gluing surface.
-The disadvantage, as with all butt joints, is that end-grain of wood doesn’t like to take glue well, so it’s always going to be somewhat weak.
-Now if you were to make a small, light piece, the new types of glue would probably hold fine, but for a more significant piece, you need to think about reinforcements.
+As with all butt joints, the disadvantage is that the end-grain of wood doesn’t like to take glue well, so it’s always going to be somewhat weak.
+Now, if you were to make a small, light piece, the new types of glue would probably hold fine, but for a more significant piece, you need to think about reinforcements.

 If you’re making a piece of furniture where two boards need to be joined in the middle, instead of just the ends, this is a handy type of wood joint to be aware of.
-A half-lap joint is where a portion of wood is removed from both of the two boards, and they’ll end up fitting together like a puzzle piece.
-The easiest way to visualize this is to picture chiseling out a 1” wide groove only about half the way through each board.
+A half-lap joint is where a portion of the wood is removed from both of the two boards, and they’ll end up fitting together like a puzzle piece.
+The easiest way to visualize this is to picture chiseling out a 1” wide groove only about halfway through each board.
 When the two chiseled-out pieces fit, the boards will intersect, and one side won’t protrude more than the other.
 It gives a nice, finished look to the piece.
 Since there is material removed from each board, it does lessen the integrity slightly, but it may be worth it.
 The joined area can be just glued, or fasteners can be added as well.